CASFRI/CASFRI/docs/specifications/cas_specifications.md

 ### Tenure Type

 Tenure type identifies the kind of agreement or license under which the inventory was done.
 Various tenure types exist across Canada.
-The most common types are included in the list below; any others are to be coded as “other”.
+The most common types are included in the list below; any others are to be coded as "other".

 | TENURE\_TYPE                        | Attribute Value |
 | :---------------------------------- | :-------------- |